What is White Box Testing?

-Understanding the source code: The first job of tester is to understand the source code and the structure of the software.
+Understanding the source code: The first job of the tester is to understand the source code and the structure of the software.
 For this, tester must have knowledge of programming languages and other tools & techniques used to develop the software that is being tested.

-Create tests and execute: In this step, tester tests the source code of application for proper flow and structure.
+Create tests and execute: In this step, tester tests the source code of the application for proper flow and structure.
 This involves actual writing of test cases based on codes & structure and actual execution of the test cases to cover almost 100% test coverage of software application.

 White Box Testing Techniques:

 - Statement Coverage – It is aimed at exercising all programming statements with minimal tests.

 - Branch Coverage – Running a series of tests to ensure that all branches are tested at least once.

 - Path Coverage – Testing all possible paths which means that each statement and branch is covered.